Best Video Game Subscription and Streaming Services

 Supported hardware: Varies by store

-In addition to the subscription services described above, you can download games à la carte from several popular digital stores.
-These include Steam (PC/Mac), Epic Games Store (PC/Mac), GoG (PC/Mac), the Microsoft Store (PC), and of course the iOS and Android app stores.
-Prices vary for games, but you'll encounter frequent sales throughout the year, particularly around major holidays.
+In addition to the subscription services described above, you can download games à la carte from popular digital stores such as Steam (PC/Mac), Epic Games Store (PC/Mac), GOG (PC/Mac), the Microsoft Store (PC), and of course the iOS and Android app stores.
+Prices vary for games, but you’ll encounter frequent sales throughout the year, particularly around major holidays.

-A separate service called Nvidia GeForce Now can stream games already purchased on Steam and the Epic Games Store to devices like Chromebooks, Android TV, and the iPhone and iPad.
-Nvidia greatly raised the price of the premium tier in this month, going from $5 per month to $10 per month (or $100 per year).
-A limited free tier is still available.
+A separate service called Nvidia GeForce Now can stream games already purchased on Steam and the Epic Games Store to devices like Android TV, Chromebooks, and the iPhone and iPad.
+Prices for this range from free (though this offers only limited functionality) to $100 for six months.